awitten1/awitten1.github.io/_posts/2022-12-28-C++-exception-safety.md

 Then this `Stack` can only use types with `noexcept` move constructors.
 This isn't an option for a `Stack` that wants to be fully generic (the STL containers).
 The way the STL handles this is to make functions like `vector<T>::pop_back` be `void`.
 If you want to access the back of the `vector` you need to use `vector<T>::back`.

-One additional comment I want to make is that it doesn't look like any of this is a problem if copy elision were guaranteed in this case.
-In particular, if Named Return Value Optimization (NRVO) were guaranteed, we are able to write into the callers stack frame *before* we mutate the stack.
+One additional comment I want to make is that it appears to me that if Named Return Value Optimization (NRVO) were guaranteed, we would be able to write into the callers stack frame *before* we mutate the stack.
 For example,

 ```